 Urban sketchers use a wide variety of different mediums, the most important thing for urban sketching is that the medium is portable and low maintenance.
 Plein-air painters may use oil or acrylic paint on location but that’s a different kettle of fish to urban sketching.

-Firstly let’s discuss different mediums urban sketchers use, as this has a bearing on style and then we will get into specific sketchers and looking at their personal style.
+Firstly let’s discuss different mediums urban sketchers use, as this has a bearing on style and then we will get into specific sketchers and look at their personal style.

 Pen & Ink